GERALDKOYE/DATA-TERRORISM-IN-AFRICA/README.md

 # DATA-TERRORISM-IN-AFRICA
-This project has been created as part of the Datastorytelling's course in ENSAE ParisTech.
+This project has been created as part of the Data storytelling's course in ENSAE ParisTech.